 Step 1: Read the job description

-The first step for writing an effective job description is to understand the job requirements mentioned in the job advertisement.
-Read it thoroughly, and while you read, think about how your skills can fit for the job position.
+The first step for writing an effective position description is to understand the job requirements mentioned in the job advertisement.
+Read it thoroughly, and while you read, think about how your skills can fit the job position.

 Think of the particular work experience example that you can mention perceiving as a potential applicant.
 Avoid applying for the job position if your skills don’t match the requirements for the job position.